Probing $NN\Omega_{ccc}$ three-body systems with the modern QCD $N\Omega_{ccc}$ interaction: Abstract

 \section{Abstract}

-Newly, first-principles lattice QCD results at the physical pion mass, $ m_\pi \backsimeq 137.1 $ MeV, have been reported by the HAL QCD Collaboration for the S-wave interaction between the nucleon (N) and the triply charmed Omega baryon ($\Omega_{ccc}$).
-The N$\Omega_{ccc}$ potentials in the spin-1 $ \left(^{3}S_{1}\right) $ and spin-2 $ \left(^{5}S_{2}\right) $ channels were derived and found to be attractive, though no bound state was supported in these channels.
-It is shown that, when the spin-1 and spin-2 N$\Omega_{ccc}$ channels are combined with the realistic NN Malfliet-Tjon (MT) potential in the $ ^{3}S_{1} $ channel, near-threshold resonances of deuteron (d)-$\Omega_{ccc}$ are generated with energies near 1.3 MeV and 1.2 MeV below the three-body breakup threshold for the states with quantum numbers $(I)J^{\pi} = (0)1/2^{+}$ and $(0)5/2^{+}$, respectively.
-And no bound state is found for the NN$\Omega_{ccc}$ system.
+Newly, first-principles lattice QCD results at the physical pion mass, $ m_\pi \backsimeq 137.1 $ MeV, have been reported by the HAL QCD Collaboration for the S-wave interaction between the nucleon ($N$) and the triply charmed Omega baryon ($\Omega_{ccc}$).
+The $N\Omega_{ccc}$ potentials in the spin-1 $ \left(^{3}S_{1}\right) $ and spin-2 $ \left(^{5}S_{2}\right) $ channels were derived and found to be attractive, though no two-body bound state was supported in these channels.
+The present work investigates the $NN\Omega_{ccc}$ three-body system using the Malfliet-Tjon $NN$ potential.
+Analyses of spin-1, spin-averaged, and spin-2 $N\Omega_{ccc}$ channels (at Euclidean times 16, 17, 18) reveal a three-body bound state only for the d-$\Omega_{ccc}$ configuration with spin $(0)1/2^{+}$ and $t/a=16$.
+Its binding energy ($B_3 = -2.255$ MeV) lies slightly below the deuteron's ($B_d = -2.23$ MeV).
+Other parameter sets do not yield a bound state, and complex scaling analysis indicates these configurations correspond to virtual states rather than resonances.
+The Coulomb potential's role was also examined to differentiate charged states.